soleinjast/homeowner-parser/README.md

 The file `examples-284-29-1-.csv` (which was associated with assessment) is included in the root of this project as part of the assessment.

 - **For Local Use:** The file is located in the root directory of the project.
 You can use it directly by specifying the relative path `examples-284-29-1-.csv` in your commands.
-- **For Docker Use:** Inside the Docker container, the file is located at the path `/var/www/html/examples-284-29-1-.csv`.
-You can use this path to reference the file when running commands inside the container.

 ---

 ## Structured Homeowner Data Parser Command

-This command processes the included CSV file located in the container at /var/www/html/examples-284-29-1-.csv and outputs the parsed names to the console.
+This command processes the included CSV file located in the project root, named **examples-284-29-1-.csv** and outputs the parsed names to the console.

 ```bash
 php artisan homeowners:process examples-284-29-1-.csv
 ```
+hint: You can put your own path instead of **examples-284-29-1-.csv** for this command.

 ---